versionpress/versionpress/docs/Dev-Setup.md

 While VersionPress ships as a WordPress plugin, it is a relatively large piece of software where good development tools and workflows are necessary.
 We try to provide as much as possible out of the box, relying on this general approach:

 - You should use **local tools** and their power to **write** code.
 Specifically, we recommend PhpStorm.
-- All **runtime concerns** are handled by **Docker**.
-For example, you do not need a local WordPress site, it run as a Docker container.
-Same for testing, etc.
+- **Runtime** is handled by **Docker**.
+For example, you do not need a local WordPress site or a MySQL server, all runs as Docker containers.

 > **Note**: If you still need to use the legacy approach where the entire setup was local, refer to the the `4.0-alpha1` tag of the documents [Dev-Setup.md](https://github.com/versionpress/versionpress/blob/4.0-alpha1/docs/Dev-Setup.md) and [Testing.md](https://github.com/versionpress/versionpress/blob/4.0-alpha1/docs/Testing.md).